Storyblok Raises $80M Series C - Read News

 At the moment, field plugins and tool plugins can communicate with the frontend application via window.postMessage.

-Section titled Integration with the Backend Integration with the Backend
+Integration with the Backend

 A plugin may also access the Storyblok backend via Storyblok's Management API.
 For this purpose, Storyblok provides an OAuth 2.0 authentication service with which plugins can obtain an access token to the Management API.